gabrielgt/EvergineDocs/manual/graphics/compute_tasks/create_computetasks.md

 ![Create compute effect](images/CreateComputeEffect.jpg)

-This is a example of compute task when the compute apply grayscale filter to input texture and store the result on output texture.
+This is an example of computing task when the compute apply a grayscale filter to input texture and store the result on output texture.
 ```csharp
 [Begin_ResourceLayout]